 Cajamarca Travel Guide

-The pastoral region around Cajamarca is very fertile, and produces some excellent dairy products, including cheese and ice cream, and chocolate that are available in abundance in town.
+The pastoral region around Cajamarca is very fertile, and produces some excellent dairy products, including cheese, ice-cream, and chocolate, that are available in abundance in town.
 The attractive city centre is full of colonial buildings, centred around the Plaza de Armas.
 There are around a dozen beautiful churches, as well as stately mansions from the 17th and 18th century.

 Cajamarca is located 8,900 feet (2,700m) above sea level, so tourists should take the time to acclimatise themselves to the thinner air.
 It is advisable to allow at least one day of relative inactivity, while staying hydrated and avoiding alcohol and caffeine.

 We are looking for contributors for our Cajamarca travel guide.
 If you are a local, a regular traveller to Cajamarca or a travel professional with time to contribute and answer occasional forum questions, please contact us.